lemanschik/wordpress-tools/README.md

 ## Contributing

-Playground Tools are in their early days.
+Wordpress devtools are in their early days.
 If the feature you need is missing, you are more than welcome to start a discussion, open an issue, and even propose a Pull Request to implement it.